-Examity provides recourse mechanisms to individuals in order to assure compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
+Examity provides recourse mechanisms to individuals to assure compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 Examity’s internal recourse and dispute resolution mechanism is comprehensive and provides a readily available, affordable and transparent way to address privacy concerns of individuals.
 Examity acknowledges the possibility, under certain conditions, for individuals to invoke binding arbitration.
 Individuals with concerns or complaints regarding their privacy can reach out to our support team via phone, email and chat.

 VIII.
 Dispute Resolution Mechanism